AAI-Online/AIO-docs/network/ingame.md

   response += packString16(self.servername)
   response += packString16(self.serverdesc)
   response += struct.pack("IIH", len(self.clients), self.maxplayers, packing.versionToInt(GameVersion)) # three in one, how's that?
+  sendBuffer(response, ip, port)
-  # client can convert version using packing.versionToStr. see packing.py for more on this
+  # client can convert version using packing.versionToStr(). see packing.py for more on this
   ```

 Hope you're not dead yet after sifting through all this!